 The most suitable espresso type for beginners is blonde espresso.
 It's more suitable for those not used to coffee, as it provides a milder taste and a less intense drinking experience.

-Drinks made with regular espresso shots can often be too overwhelming for beginners, especially if you opt for a neat espresso shot or an Americano.
+Drinks made with regular espresso shots can often be too overwhelming for beginners, especially when opting for a neat espresso shot or an Americano.

 Tip: You can easily make an Americano with blonde roasted coffee beans using this recipe.